Jmix View

 ProcessFormContext

-Use ProcessFormContext when the process form is opened from the Start Process and My Tasks views.
-To open a process form with an injected ProcessFormContext programmatically, the bean ProcessFormViews should be used.
+The ProcessFormContext object contains information about the definition of the process being started or the user task that needs to be completed.
+Use ProcessFormContext when the process form is opened from the Start Process or My Tasks views.
+To open a process form with an injected ProcessFormContext programmatically, use the ProcessFormViews bean.

 Consider the following example of starting a process: